Frankgu3528/Frankgu3528.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate at Zhejiang University, majoring in statistics.
 I have worked with Prof. [Yang Yang](http://yangy.org/) and Prof. [Xiaoye Miao](https://person.zju.edu.cn/en/miaoxy_en#0) on several projects about time series mining.
-Currently, I am work with [YaleNLP](https://yale-nlp.github.io/) group on for LLM evaluations and information retrieval.
+Currently, I am working with [YaleNLP](https://yale-nlp.github.io/) group on for LLM evaluations and information retrieval.

 I am broadly interested in natural language processing.
-My main interestes lies in:
+My main interest lies in:
 (1) Model Evaluation: Detecting hallucination, benchmark long-context, instruction-following abilities.
 (2) Complex Reasoning: Exploring improved approaches for mathematical and domain-specific reasoning.
 I'm also interested in building AI applications and expanding my research into other modalities, such as vision and sequential data.